aporeto-inc/gaia/doc/documentation.md

 #### `TLSCertificate (string)`

-If `TLSType` is set to `External`, this property sets the base64 encoded certificate to expose to the client for TLS.
+If `TLSType` is set to `External`, this property sets the PEM encoded certificate to expose to the client for TLS.

 #### `TLSCertificateKey (string)`

-If `TLSType` is set to `External`, this property sets the base64 encoded certificate key associated to `TLSCertificate`.
+If `TLSType` is set to `External`, this property sets the PEM encoded certificate key associated to `TLSCertificate`.

 #### `TLSType (enum)`